 If you’re trying new recipes, make sure you test them out before Thanksgiving Day.
-No one wants to be disappointed on Thanksgiving with a bad batch of mashed potatoes.
-Test your recipes out now so they are perfect for Thanksgiving.
+Certainly, no one wants to be disappointed on Thanksgiving with a bad batch of mashed potatoes.
+Test your recipes out now so they’re perfect for Thanksgiving.

 Tip 5: Make a To-Do List TODAY

 About a week or so before Thanksgiving, I sit down and make a checklist of everything that needs to be done before we sit down to eat.
 I make my list by the days leading up to Thanksgiving.

 This might be a no-brainer, but don’t try cooking your turkey based solely on time…no one wants to cut into a beautiful looking turkey only to find that it’s still raw inside.
 Using a thermometer is the best way to know when your turkey is cooked to perfection.
 This one is my favorite.

 Tip 7: Roast Your Turkey in a Butter Soaked Cheesecloth.

 My number 1 tip for the best turkey.
 Grab my favorite herb butter roasted turkey recipe here.